 In Northeast Florida, Sears also operates a department store at the Orange Park Mall in Clay County; a Sears Appliance Outlet is open on San Jose Boulevard in Mandarin; and in St. Augustine, a Sears Hometown Store, which is a locally owned and operated version of Sears.

 In the August statement announcing the 26 closures, Transform Holdco said “our goal remains to return the company to profitability and preserve as many jobs as possible in the communities we serve.”

 Also in the statement, Transform Holdco said it would focus on expanding its smaller store formats, which would include opening more Home & Life Stores and adding “several hundred” Sears Hometown stores.

-The two-story Avenues Sears store is about 117,000 square feet with an almost 6,800-square-foot auto service center, according to property records.
+The two-story Avenues Sears store is 125,330-square-foot store with an auto service center, according to property records.
 That is about 11% of the 1.11 million-square-feet mall.

 Simon Property Group holds a 25% ownership in The Avenues mall and reported that as of Dec.
 31, the shopping center was 96.9% leased.
 Simon has not responded to an email for comment about the space leased by Sears.